ryanlelek/Raneto/example/content/install/production-notes.md

 ### Defaults
 Raneto listens only to localhost (`127.0.0.1`) traffic by default now (v0.17.0).
-This is to prevent unintended exposure and access of your documentation from older versions.
+This is to prevent unintended exposure and access of your documentation.
 Previous versions before v0.17.0 would bind to all IP addresses, which could accidentally make documents available on the public internet.

 ### Override